lmorv/CreativeComputation1/exercises/02-dodge-em!/README.md

 # Dodging game

-This is the README file for the dodging Covid 19 challenge/ activity.
-A very fun and topical project for class
+This is the README file for the Dodgy Bug game exercise.
+A  game about avoiding a big ol' bug from ruining your beautiful bug program.
+The bug veers towards your program, which you move around by directing it with the target, and it gets faster every time it respawns.